TylerS2000/TylerS2000/README.md

--  Hi, I’m Tyler Schulten
+Hello, I’m Tyler Schulten and code is my favorite.
--  I’m interested in Web development
--  I’m currently learning TypeScript
--  I’m looking to collaborate on anything made in React

 <!---